Roelanb/markdown/markdown-features.md

-Write a markdown editor in C.
+Write a markdown editor in C++ using Qt.

-Use GTK for the UI.
+The app should work on Linux, Windows and macOS.
+Add build instructions for Linux, Windows and macOS.

-Features:
+## Features:
 - Fast editing
 - Syntax highlighting
 - Live preview

+Add a file browser to the left of the editor.
+The file browser should show the files in the current directory and its subdirectories.

 Make the live preview scroll together with the editor.